 Many times, Shamans use only one Maraca, in comparison to two, that is often used for musical purposes.

-Frame drums are a type of slim handheld drums played either by hand or with a mallet.
-This instrument is very ancient and it has been and is still being used by Shamans all over the world.
-It’s made from wood and rawhide, and there exist all kinds of sizes when it comes to frame drums, but overall Shamans prefer the bigger varieties in order to make an impactful sound.
+The frame drum is a type of slim handheld drum played either by hand or with a mallet.
+This instrument stems from ancient times and it has been, and is still being used by Shamans all over the world.
+It’s made from wood and rawhide, and there exist all kinds of sizes when it comes to frame drums, but overall Shamans use the bigger varieties in order to make an impactful sound.

 It’s a powerful instrument and is often the only one needed for healing practices and other ceremonies.
 It can be drummed in a hypnotizing rhythm in order to induce a trance.

 This video contains interesting ideas about shamanic drumming and its possibilities.
 If you’re interested it’s a great place to start, even if you can’t follow along with every word that’s said.

 Rattles tied to the wrists and ankles are traditional shamanic instruments.
 Though sometimes, smaller rattles will also be tied to the waist, back, and ears as well.

 As the Shaman moves around, perhaps drumming on a frame drum, those rattles will accompany his or her movements and make for a very vivid soundstage that can be used to set the right intentions for whatever the Shaman wants to accomplish.

 They can be used on their own, together with hectic dancing that may go on for so long that the dancer passes out and falls into a trance.
 These rattles will rattle effortlessly throughout the shamanic dance.

 Singing is the oldest instrument in the world and it’s also a core shamanic instrument.
 For example Icaros or Medicine songs as they are called, are vital to modern and past Ayahuasca ceremonies in South America.
 But of course, singing for shamanic purposes is not unique to South America, it’s used by Shamans everywhere.